msaf9/software-engineering/docs/SPOTIFYMODEL.md

 <p>As organizations scale, sometimes multiple Tribes need to closely work together to accomplish a goal.
 Alliances are a combination of Tribe Trios (typically three or more) that work together to help their Tribes collaborate on a goal that is bigger than any one Tribe.</p>

+## Benefits

+<p>When Spotify changed the way they scaled agile they wanted to enable Squads to move fast, ship software quickly, and do so all with minimum pain and overhead.
+They realized these benefits and more as they took their model and evolved it.
+The organizational benefits of implementing the Spotify model include:</p>

 ## References

 - [Spotify Model - Atlassain](https://www.atlassian.com/agile/agile-at-scale/spotify)